haomingsama/PUI2018_aaw329/HW8_aaw329/README.md

 ## Review of visulization:

-With urban-related data of my choice, [create a plot](https://github.com/aawerner/PUI2018_aaw329/blob/master/HW8_aaw329/HW8_1_aaw329.ipynb) a la the visualization lecture.
+Aric Werner:With urban-related data of my choice, [create a plot](https://github.com/aawerner/PUI2018_aaw329/blob/master/HW8_aaw329/HW8_1_aaw329.ipynb) a la the visualization lecture.
 For this, I chose to use Vision Zero traffic crash data.

 ![Plot for assignment 1](plot.png)